 - Cosmetic results that you want from your breast reconstruction surgery.

-Your consultation will give you a clear idea of the options available for breast reconstruction and Dr. Craig and Dr. Fusi will outline the benefits and risks associated with each one.
+Your consultation will give you a clear and comprehensive idea of the options available for breast reconstruction.
+Drs.
+Fusi and Craig will outline the benefits and risks associated with each one.

-If your treatment plan permits, Dr. Craig and Dr. Fusi will perform your DIEP flap surgery immediately after your breast surgeon removes all of the breast tissue.
-While your breast cancer surgeon is performing their portion of the surgery, Dr. Craig and Dr. Fusi will be:
+If your treatment plan permits, our doctors will perform your DIEP flap surgery immediately after your breast surgeon removes all of the breast tissue.
+While your breast cancer surgeon is performing their portion of the surgery, Dr. Fusi and Dr. Craig will be:

 - Removing tissue and extra skin from your lower abdomen.